 - Heat the sauce to a simmer and leave it to bubble for 2-3 minutes - no stirring at this point!

 - Remove the heat and allow to cool.
 Don't dip your finger in too soon as it will be very hot!

-Add gold powder to the sauce for a bit of shimmer.
+Add edible glitter to the sauce for a bit of shimmer.